A Circular Disformal Kerr Black Hole: Construction of a new Disformal Kerr spacetime

 \end{widetext} As expected, owing to the scalar field profile being compatible with the underlying symmetries, the structure of the metric within the transitivity submanifold $(t,\phi)$ remains unaltered.
 Consequently, the resulting geometry preserves the initial circularity of the seed.

 It is straightforward to verify that the newly obtained spacetime is not Ricci flat, $R\neq0$.
-This outcome is intuitively expected, as there is no compelling reason for the disformal mapping to preserve the stealth character of the seed solution—namely, the property that the field equations are satisfied in such a way that $G_{\mu\nu}=0=T_{\mu\nu}$, for the non-trivial scalar field \footnote{A notable exception appears in five dimensions in the case of a rotating Myers–Perry black hole with two equal angular momenta \cite{Baake:2021kyg}.}.
+This outcome is intuitively expected, as there is no compelling reason for the disformal mapping to preserve the stealth character of the seed solution—namely, the property that the field equations are satisfied in such a way that $G_{\mu\nu}=0=T_{\mu\nu}$\footnote{Such stealth configurations were first identified in \cite{Henneaux:2002wm} for $2+1$ Einstein-scalar theory.}, for the non-trivial scalar field\footnote{A notable exception appears in five dimensions in the case of a rotating Myers–Perry black hole with two equal angular momenta \cite{Baake:2021kyg}.}.

 The resulting solution thus represents a line element with a non-trivial backreaction from the scalar field, which satisfies the field equations of a new theory.
 For the purposes of our construction, it is not necessary to present this theory explicitly here.
 It suffices to note that, like the initial model, the target theory belongs to a quadratic Horndeski class in which a canonical kinetic term is absent.